rmuif/web/README.md

   - `settings.name`
 - package.json
   - `name`

 ### Replacing the Firebase Credentials

-The app uses a demo Firebase project by default, if you want to use your own Firebase project you can just replace the credentials with your own in `src/App.js`:
+By default, React + Material-UI + Firebase uses a demo Firebase project which you can't manage.
+You need to create a new Firebase project and replace the credentials with your own.
+You shouldn't use the demo project for anything more than testing as you have no control over it.

+When you've created a Firebase project you can copy-paste your credentials into the `config` object in `src/App.js`:

 ```js
 const config = {